rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AK: V8 does not conclude that SIMD.js makes sense at this point.

-BT: I don't see a path forward for consensus on this point
+BT: I don't see a path forward for consensus on this point.

 DE: That's a good point.
-Perhaps I should switch this to withdrawing
+Perhaps I should switch this to withdrawing.

 BT: I'm just getting this out there.
 I do think that stage 3 is not the right thing for this.